-The Company holds a portfolio of liquid assets as part of its liquidity risk management strategy, thus ensuring ongoing operations and alignment with legal requirements.
+The Company holds a portfolio of liquid assets as part of its liquidity risk management strategy, thus ensuring ongoing operations and glianment with lead requirements.

 Detailed information and overview of risk management is presented in Note 51 Risk Management.

 Raiffeisen Invest d.o.o.